amarinediary/CPT-Admin-Taxonomy-Filtering/README.md

-# WPC-Custom-Post-Type-Admin-Taxonomy-Filtering
+# CPT-Admin-Taxonomy-Filtering

 A non-invasive, lightweight WordPress plugin adding custom post type admin taxonomy filtering support.
-WPC-Custom-Post-Type-Admin-Taxonomy-Filtering is a plug-and-play plugin with no required configuration.
+CPT-Admin-Taxonomy-Filtering is a plug-and-play plugin with no required configuration.

 ||Version|
 |- |- |